ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/attached-top-cap.jpg" alt="The top cap attached to the steerer">
    <figcaption>The attached top cap</figcaption>
    </figure>
 8. I attach the wheels to take the frame out of the repair stand and straighten the steering unit.
 Every headset screw receives 4 Nm of torque, except the steerer top cap wich remains hand tight.
-Ritchey allows a maximum torque of 5 Nm for their 4-bolt-stems ^[[<cite>Ritchey Tech Info</cite>](https://eu.ritcheylogic.com/eu_en/support/tech-info)].
+Ritchey allows a maximum torque of 5 Nm for their 4-bolt-stems, see @[<cite>Ritchey Tech Info</cite>](https://eu.ritcheylogic.com/eu_en/support/tech-info){}.
 The result starts looking like a bike.

 <figure class="md:bleed">
 <img src="/img/strael/it-starts-looking-like-a-bicycle.jpg" alt="The Streal leaning on a wall.
 It is yet missing the crankset, derailleurs and brakes.">